stevelerner/networkdemo/README.md

 **Explanation:**
 > dnsmasq is configured to serve DHCP on VLAN20 with a pool of 10.20.20.100-200.
 Client20 uses `udhcpc` (BusyBox DHCP client) to obtain an IP, gateway (router), and DNS server.
 This is how most enterprise networks distribute configuration.
+> The DHCP exchanges occur at **OSI Layer 7 (Application)**, broadcast over the underlying Layer 2 network and transported via UDP/IP.

 **Technical details:**
 - DHCP scope: `10.20.20.100-200`